Mohib416/aws-vpc-bastion-nginx-project/README.md

 Each subnet is inside one Availability Zone.

-Why:
+Why I did this:

-I used 2 subnets to separate resources → better security /24 gives 256 IPs → more than enough for a subnet
-At this stage, the public subnet still cannot access the internet because we don’t have routing yet
+Separating public and private resources improves security /24 gives 256 IPs, which is more than enough for a subnet At this point, the public subnet still had no internet access (no routing yet) 🌍 Step 3: Internet Gateway
-3) Internet Gateway

-Then I created an Internet Gateway (mohib-igw) and attached it to my VPC.
+I created an Internet Gateway (mohib-igw) and attached it to my VPC.

-This is basically the “door” that allows communication between my network and the internet.
+This acts like a bridge between my VPC and the internet.

-But at this point, it still doesn’t work because we need a route table.
+At this stage, it still didn’t work because a route table was missing.

-4) Route Table Configuration
+🔀 Step 4: Route Table Configuration

 I created a route table and associated it with the public subnet.

 Then I added:

-10.0.0.0/16 → local (internal communication inside VPC) 0.0.0.0/0 → Internet Gateway (internet access)
+10.0.0.0/16 → local (internal VPC communication)
+0.0.0.0/0 → Internet Gateway (internet access)

-Now the public subnet can finally access the internet.
+Now the public subnet could access the internet.

-The private subnet is NOT associated because it should stay isolated (for now).
-If needed, we could use a NAT Gateway.
+The private subnet was intentionally left isolated.

-5) Creating EC2 Public Instance
+🖥️ Step 5: Launching EC2 Public Instance

-Then I launched an EC2 instance in the public subnet.
+I launched an EC2 instance in the public subnet.

-Important configurations:
+Configuration:

-Auto-assign public IP → enabled
+Auto-assign Public IP → enabled
 Security Group:
-SSH (22) → for access from my computer
+SSH (22) → My IP
-HTTP (80) → to access the website
+HTTP (80) → 0.0.0.0/0

-This instance will act as both:
+This instance acts as:

 Web server (Nginx)
 Bastion host
-6) Installing Nginx and Deploying Website
+🧪 Step 6: Installing Nginx & Deploying Website

-I connected to the EC2 instance and:
+After connecting to the EC2 instance:

-Updated the system
-Installed Nginx
-Started and enabled the service
+sudo yum update -y
+sudo yum install nginx -y
+sudo systemctl start nginx
+sudo systemctl enable nginx

+Then:

-Then I opened the public IP in the browser and saw the Nginx default page → this confirmed everything was working.
+I opened the public IP in the browser

-After that, I edited the index.html file inside:
+Saw the default Nginx page → confirmed it works

+After that:

-/usr/share/nginx/html
+cd /usr/share/nginx/html

-I added my own HTML code and refreshed the browser → my custom page was live.
+Edited index.html
+Added my custom HTML
+Refreshed the browser

+👉 My website was live

-7) Creating Private EC2 + Troubleshooting (Real Experience)
+🔐 Step 7: Private EC2 + Bastion Host (Troubleshooting)

 Then I created a second EC2 instance inside the private subnet (no public IP).

 The goal was:

-👉 Access it ONLY through the public EC2 (bastion host)
+👉 Access it only through the public EC2 (bastion host)

-At this point I spent a lot of time troubleshooting because SSH was not working.
+At this point, I spent a lot of time troubleshooting because SSH was not working.

-After debugging step by step, I found the real issue:
+After many tests and debugging, I found the real issue:

-👉 The Security Group of the private EC2 was misconfigured
+👉 The Security Group of the private EC2 was configured incorrectly

 Initially, I allowed SSH from anywhere, but that didn’t work properly in this architecture.

+✅ Final Fix

-The correct solution was:
+The correct configuration was:

 Private EC2 Security Group:
-Allow SSH (22) ONLY from the Security Group of the public EC2
+SSH (22) → Source: Security Group of public EC2

 This means:

-👉 Only the public EC2 (bastion) can connect to the private one
+👉 Only the public EC2 can connect to the private one

 After fixing this, the connection finally worked:

 ssh -i key.pem ec2-user@10.0.2.xxx

-This was a very important part because I learned how real troubleshooting works in AWS.
+This was the most important part of the project because I learned how real troubleshooting works in AWS.

 🧠 Architecture
 Internet